emarcey/cicerone/glossary/brewing/terms.md

 	* still need to be stored cold, but take up about 40% of the space as whole hops and are packaged in opaque bags to reduce degradation
 * **Infusion Mashing:** the most common mashing technique, developed by British and Irish brewers
 	* Simple, single-temperature mash, ideal for well modified grains
+	* Also called isothermal infusion mashing, when in the UK and using sparging
+	* Process:
+		* hot water and milled malt are combined and mixed to achieve a specific target temperature
+		* Mash then rests for 30-45 minutes, and is complete
+	* Simplest process:
+		* rest period is call a "Saccharification rest," in which starch is converted to sugar
+			* temp range is 140-158°F (60-70°C)
+	* Conducted in a simple (usually insulated) mash tun
+		* no heat applied during mash
 	* See [06__infusion_mashing](obsidian://open?vault=cicerone&file=modules%2Fbritish_and_irish%2F06__infusion_mashing)
 * **Iso-Alpha Acid Extracts:** extracts of isomerized alpha acids that have also been chemically treated to prevent lightstruck effects.
 Can be added to finished beer to provide bitterness.
 Some types can contribute to head formation and retention.
 * **Kilning:** final stage of malting process, where germinated green malt is dried and toasted